fegemo/cefet-games/classes/intro2/README.md

 ---
 ## Por quê fazer o estudo psicográfico?

-_"Knowing your target player market isn’t just an issue of pure marketin; [...].
+_"Knowing your target player market isn’t just an issue of pure marketing;
+[...].
 Knowing your audience [...] means understanding the way your game fits into your players’ lives."_

 _"Do your players think of gaming as a **time waster or a dedicated